Washington, DC Legal Malpractice Lawyer

 Causation

 Even if a lawyer is negligent, this does not necessarily mean that the error caused negative results in your case.
-For example, your lawyer may fail to gather certain evidence in a medical malpractice claim.
+For example, your lawyer may fail to gather specific evidence in a medical malpractice claim.
 However, if this evidence would not have been enough to influence a verdict, then you may not have grounds for a claim.

 Actual Damages

 In addition to filing a claim, you may be able to report your lawyer’s conduct to the state disciplinary board.
-A legal malpractice attorney in Washington, DC can advise you on all of your options.
+A legal malpractice attorney in Washington, DC, can advise you on all of your options.

 Do You Need a Legal Malpractice Attorney in Washington DC?